cavart28/investate/README.md

 27.292549999999995
 ```

-Investate contains simple tools to backtest strategies.
-Below is an example basde on the standard
+Investate contains simple yet flexible tools to backtest strategies.
+Below is an example based on the standard
 crossing averages.

 ```python